mwkuster/oiaw/README.md

 # Building OiaW #

   * Check out the OiaW sources in to a directory of your choice
-  * Ensure that you have Scala >= 2.7 installed
+  * Ensure that you have Scala >= 2.12 installed
-  * Copy build.xml\_template to build.xml and adapt the path to the scala standard libraries
+  * If necessary adapt the path to the scala standard libraries in build.xml

 Then execute in the directory into which you have checked out OiaW
 ```